FromTheRags/rsnake/README.md

   cargo install cargo-llvm-cov`
 - And run `cargo llvm-cov --open`
 - A great coverage is not a goal for this project (tests are only there to showcase tests in rust),
-- For reference the current coverage is :
+- For reference, the current coverage is :
   [![codecov](https://codecov.io/gh/fromtherags/rsnake/branch/main/graph/badge.svg)](https://codecov.io/gh/FromTheRags/rsnake)

-## Installation Rust and tools for Linux
+## Installation of Rust and tools for Linux

 Make sure your system has `curl`, `gcc` and `git` installed: